 Real-time monitoring of key water quality parameters and algae indicators helps prevent and predict the risk of algae growth.
 Monitoring phytoplankton dynamics like Chlorophyll-a, phycocyanin, Temperature, DO, pH, and Turbidity allow forecasting harmful algal blooms.
 The assessment is based on data about the concentration of algal biomass in a water body.

 Bloom assessment and prediction help select effective preventive methods.
-Short-term treatment methods for algae control include aeration, chemical/biological additives, or ultrasound technology.
+Treatment methods for algae control include aeration, chemical/biological additives, or ultrasound technology.

 Algae control methods